brehaut/manticore/README.md

 ##  Known issues:

  * It will never work in Internet Explorer 10 or lower (Version 0.4 works in IE9), but [you shouldn’t be using IE10 or earlier](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) anyway.
+ * Internet Explorer 11 is supported by TypeScripts downlevel iteration compiler mode and performs significantly slower than the native version used by every other browser.
+Consider using something else.
+Edge is better (if not as snappy as Chrome or Firefox)
 See [Issues](https://github.com/brehaut/manticore/issues) for more.

 ## Thanks